omeratagunn/laravelmailjets/contributing.md

 # Things you could do
 If you want to contribute but do not know where to start, this list provides some starting points.
+- Write tests
 - Add SMS method.
-- Add Queue functionality within laravel.
+- Add Queue within laravel.
 - Extend class with better logging.
 ## Pull Requests